News and Announcements:

 Note: these information sessions are for all Aeronautical Sciences & Technology programs offered at Antelope Valley College.

 3rd-year track: The application period will open on Monday, March 2, 2020.
-The deadline to apply is Friday, April 10, 2020.
+The deadline to apply to the AFMT program will be extended.
+The new date to apply by will be posted once the AVC campus reopens.
 The Application for Enrollment Form will be available on the first date of the application period.

 1st-year track: Currently not accepting applications.